octokit/oauth-app.js/README.md

 ## Middlewares

-A middle ware is a method or set of methods to handle requests for common environments.
+A middleware is a method or set of methods to handle requests for common environments.

-By default, all middlewares exposes the following routes
+By default, all middlewares expose the following routes

 | Route                            | Route Description                                                                                                                                                                                                                                                                         |
 | -------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |